-At Everglades Preparatory Academy we spark curiosity and our students ask questions.
+By providing excellence in education at Everglades Preparatory Academy, we spark curiosity, and our students ask questions.
 We collaborate on real issues and our students see the world from a new perspective.
-We view learning as meaningful opportunities focusing on science and technology, the use of digital tools, and emphasizing school-wide and individual character building.
+We view learning as meaningful opportunities focusing on technology, math and science, the use of digital tools, and emphasizing school-wide and individual character building.

 Schools are about students and our students are at the center of every decision we make.
 From our in coming middle school 8th graders to our graduating seniors, we design learning that engages creativity, motivates critical thinking, and inspires collaboration.
 In turn, our students stretch and grow beyond their wildest imaginations preparing them for future of endless possibilities.

 Our developmentally responsive curriculum provides dynamic learning activities that allow students to grow in confidence.

 A balance of content mastery and skill development ensures that students are ready for their next exciting learning opportunity.